-COX GRADUATE PROGRAMS POLICIES AND PROCEDURES Honor Code of Cox School of Business
+Honor Code of Cox School of Business

 By becoming members of the Cox School of Business, students are bound to hold intellectual integrity to the highest standard and commit to uphold the Cox School of Business Honor Code.
 Any actions committed by a member of the student body in violation of the Honor Code degrades the principles underlying the mission of the University and profoundly affects the integrity and reputation of the degrees to be earned, as well as the reputation of the institution.
 At the core of the Cox School Honor Code is the student who will not lie, cheat or steal, or tolerate those who do.
 Not reporting an honor violation is an honor violation.
 New graduate students receive a copy of the entire Honor Code at orientation and review all standards and policies.
-For more information, students should see the Honor Code in the Student Life section at www.cox.smu.edu/web/full-time-M.B.A.-students/student-life or contact the assistant dean of graduate student services.
+For more information, students can access the Honor Code or contact the assistant dean of graduate student services.